curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 #### shh_subscribe

-Creates and registers a new subscription to watch for inbound whisper messages.
+Creates and registers a new subscription to receive notifications for inbound whisper messages.
 Returns the ID of the newly created subscription.

 ##### Parameters

 1. `Object`.
 Options object with the following properties:
+  - `key` - `Object`: A object with key type and ID as follows:

-  - `keyType` - `String`: Encryption type (symetric/asymmetric).
+    - `type` - `String`: Encryption type (symetric/asymmetric).
 Values are `"sym"` or `"asym"`.
-  - `key` - `String`: ID of the decryption key (symmetric or asymmetric).
+    - `id` - `String`: ID of the decryption key (symmetric or asymmetric).
   - `sig` - `String`: Public key of the signature.
   - `minPow` - `Number`: Minimal PoW requirement for incoming messages.
   - `topics` - `Array`: Array of possible topics (or partial topics).